sharingapples/r-form/README.md

 ### - **Array**
 An array component is the collection of the components wrapped within itself.
 Say emails as people can have more than one EMAIL or even  PHONE-NUMBER.
 The render method for this is different than the other components used so far, for array “Function as Child” pattern is used.
 So there are parameters that come along with the render method.
 They are :

- - name : the unique name for the children within an array , as it is required for individual component.
  - value : the whole state/ value of the particular array component.
  - insert : to add  the component in the dom,   an extra parameter can be added at function call a boolean value to determine whether to add the next component after the current one.
  - remove : to remove the particular component.